 type Fahrenheit is new Float;

-The declarations make it impossible to add a value of type Celsius to a value of type Fahrenheit without explicit conversion.
-Even explicit conversions require additional numeric calculations that respect the relationship of the real-world units being converted.
+The declarations make it impossible by the language rules to add a value of type Celsius to a value of type Fahrenheit without explicit conversion.
+Of course, explicit conversions require additional numeric calculations that respect the relationship of the real-world units being converted.
 For example, F = CC (where F is Fahrenheit and CC is Celsius) only works in the special case when CC = −40, otherwise it is necessary to have:

 F = Convert_To_Fahrenheit(CC)